-Indirect costs are eligible if they are declared on the basis of the flat-rate of 7% of the eligible direct costs, except those concerning financial support to third parties.
+Indirect costs are eligible if they are declared on the basis of the flat-rate of 7% of the eligible direct costs, except the costs for financial support to third parties.

 Indirect costs may not include costs entered under another budget heading.